1968 Freeburg, IL Tornado

 The same survey said 50-60 houses were damaged along with 15 house trailers.
 Numerous autos were smashed.

-For serveral hours, traffic was halted along U.S. Route 460, the artery that flows through Freeburg.
+For several hours, traffic was halted along U.S. Route 460, the artery that flows through Freeburg.
 But later traffic was restored and a plea was issued for sightseers to stay out of the community.

 Belleville escaped damage from the storm although rainfall at the News Democrat measured 1.5 inches in about an hour's time.